blimjoe/overlay-rpi/README.md

 There are many boards exist in the Chromium OS code base.
 They are either development platforms or real selling products running Chrome OS, such as Chromebooks you can buy from many vendors.

 The Chromium OS project utilizes the Portage package management system from Gentoo Linux.
-Each board lives in its own "overlay", which holds distinct build configuration, system configurations, collection of software packages, system services, disk image customizations etc. for that board.
+Each board lives in its own "overlay", which holds distinct build configuration, system configurations, collection of software packages, system services, disk image customization etc. for that board.

 In our case here, we created a board named "rpi" and it refers to the Raspberry Pi computer.
 And we call the overlay "overlay-rpi" or "rpi", all its files are hosted in this repository.